home-assistant/addons/almond/DOCS.md

-# Home Assistant Add-on: Almond
+# Home Assistant Add-on: Genie

 ## Installation

 Follow these steps to get the add-on installed on your system:

 1. Navigate in your Home Assistant frontend to **Supervisor** -> **Add-on Store**.
-2. Find the "Almond" add-on and click it.
+2. Find the "Genie" add-on and click it.
 3. Click on the "INSTALL" button.

 ## How to use